Lehigraphy/concordat/twelve-meters.md

  She was about to sign when she realized she'd forgotten something.
 Sloppy, she shouldn't be working so late anymore.

  She pulled up the captain section again, interview report verification subsection.
 Drone ventral camera footage, zoomed and grainy, the perspective slowly shifting as the flier made its pass.
-A breacher was leaning against a smoking wreck of an APC, its green camouflage burned black at spots.
+A breacher was leaning against a smoking wreck of an APC, its green-and-black heraldry burned black at spots.
 The breacher was straining to get a warped rear hatch open.
 The hatch tore free and spun away, tumbling end over end.
 The microphone array picked up a dull clatter as it hit something inside the smoke.

  The breacher reached in, pulling out the captain.
 A girl of seventeen on her second deployment, she read, her eyes straying to the photograph on her desk.